 So be very informed about hysterectomy and your heart disease risk.

 Women's estrogen levels drop sharply once their ovaries are removed.
-The body respond to the sudden hormonal shock by a woman experiencing the rapid onset of menopausal symptoms.
+The body respond to the sudden hormonal shock like a woman experiencing the rapid onset of menopausal symptoms.

 These symptoms include hot flashes; over a period of time weakened bones, higher rates of heart disease, and reduced testosterone levels.